Azure/PyRIT/doc/contributing/8_notebooks.md

 Notebooks are the primary way many of our operators interact with PyRIT.
 As such, it's very important for us to keep them up to date.

-We use notebooks to help to document, and help make sure our documentation is living by connecting to actual endpoints and help ensure broad functionality is working as expected.
+We use notebooks to ensure that we can connect to actual endpoints and that broad functionality is working as expected.

 ## Updates using percent files